mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing), which
 helps detect accessibility violations during both testing and development.

-While working on a client project, we decided to make an effort to improve the accessibility of that app, and this tool seemed like it would be a good start.
+While working on a client project, we decided to improve the accessibility of that app, and using this tool in our tests seemed like it would be a good start.
-The first question we came across was, what's the best way to introduce these tests when you have an app with an already big testing suite?
+The first question we came across was, **what's the best way to introduce these tests when you have an app with an already big testing suite?**

 At the time, the best answer for us was to create dedicated acceptance tests for accessibility, that would go through a couple of important flows within the app